- Tour Plan

 Birding Journey, Manu & Tambopata Clay Licks

 This is not a tour to miss.
 To visit the Tambopata Clay Lick and Manu Birding package.
-You will be able to explore Manu Biosphere Reserve and enjoy the spectacular bird diversity and magnificent scenery a transect running from the Andes to the Lowland rainforest passes through a wide range of habitats.
-A fascinating journey from the Andes down into the heart of cloud forest and area that supports an incredible number of species up 1000 species have been reported, this is truly a paradise of birds and probably the route of the greatest avian diversity in the world.
+You will be able to explore Manu Biosphere Reserve.
+Enjoy the incredible bird diversity.
+And above all, the magnificent scenery.
+A transect running from the Andes to the Lowland rainforest passes through a wide range of habitats.
+A certainly fascinating journey from the Andes down into the heart of cloud forest.
+Further more, an area that supports an incredible number of species up 1000 species.
+Due to this, it is truly a paradise of birds and probably the route of the greatest avian diversity in the world.
 Our Tambopata & Manu Birding Tour 8 days.
-Includes the Chuncho Clay Lick in the heart of the Tambopata National Reserve that offers the most stunning wildlife spectacles in the world.
+Which includes the; Chuncho Clay Lick.
+In the heart of the Tambopata National Reserve.
+An area that offers the most stunning wildlife spectacles in the world.
 See these wild and wonderful creatures in their natural habitats.

 Habitats Covered -Manu & Tambopata Birding Tours